 Occurrence in Theatrum editions and page number:

-1572G32 (pasted over p.32 of a 1570L edition; few copies printed)(last line, left aligned, partly in Gothic script: Blondus, Ioannes Annius Viterbiensis, in seinem Commentarijs uber Berosum und andere.
+1572G32 (pasted over p.32 of a 1570L edition by Koler; few copies printed)(last line, left aligned, partly in Gothic script: Blondus, Ioannes Annius Viterbiensis, in seinem Commentarijs uber Berosum und andere.
 Volateranus,Sabellicus, Domi: Niger, am volkomlichsten der Leander.),

-1573L41 (75 copies printed) (Version A has a full stop after the title located just below the horizontal stroke of the final capital A of the title; Version B has a full stop after the title located just above the horizontal stroke of the final capital A of the title.
-Both versions have as their last line, centered like 2 lines above it: terranus ; Sabellicus ; & Dom.Niger ;sed absolutissimè Leander.),
+1573L(A)41 (40 copies printed) (full stop after the title located just below the horizontal stroke of the final capital A of the title; last line, centred like 2 lines above it: terranus ; Sabellicus ; & Dom.Niger ;sed absolutissimè Leander.),

 some 1588S64 (100 copies printed) (last line, left aligned: està muy lindamente declarada por Gaudentio Merula.).